• Skip to main content

 Nicky's geocaching in Tenerife review

-I. Love.
-Geocaching.
-And I don't care how nerdy it makes me sound!
 We gave it a go one Saturday afternoon when the weather was a bit iffy and I had a great time.
 Although we were only looking for 3 and they were all pretty close to where we live, it took us a good few hours to find them.
-But because we were having so much fun, the time flew by in the blink of an eye.
-Until the sun got out, we had an hour's walk home and I hadn't brought any water.
-Then time dragged a fair bit.

-Not only do you get a sense of accomplishment when you find the cache, but you really do get to discover fantastic new places you've never seen before.
-That one afternoon we spent geocaching in Tenerife opened up an entire new place to me I had no idea existed in my entire 17 years of living in Tenerife.
+That one afternoon we spent geocaching in Tenerife opened up an entirely new place to me I had no idea existed in my entire 23 years of living in Tenerife.
 And it was just a short walk from where I live!

 If you want to get a bit of fresh air and fancy the idea of stumbling upon somewhere beautiful you've never seen before, I 100% recommend you give geocaching in Tenerife a go.